Uncannly/uncannly/README.md

 * **scoring method**

-The method used to score words by, and filter out all but the highest scoring ones.
+The method used to score words by, and filter out the lower scoring ones.
 Four methods exist in a 2×2 matrix relationship:

 | operation \ value | total              | average           |
 | ----------------- | ------------------ | ----------------- |